muhammedbashar/customer_behavior_analysis_M/README.md

 * Identified meaningful trends and patterns from the dataset.

-* Transformed raw data into actionable business insights through visualization.
+* Transformed raw data into actionable business insights through visualisation.

 * Demonstrated the complete analytics lifecycle from data ingestion to presentation.